 - Pathophysiology Professional Concepts Leadership and Management

 - Senior Capstone

 WHERE COULD YOU END UP?

 - ICU nurse

 - Travel nurse

 - Graduate school

-Several of our recent nursing grads have gone on to work in teaching hospitals such as: Cleveland Clinic, Ohio State University Hospital, Nationwide Children’s Hospital, Toledo and Toledo Children’s Hospitals.
+Several of our recent nursing alumni have gone on to work in teaching hospitals such as The Cleveland Clinic, Ohio State University Hospital, Nationwide Children’s Hospital, Toledo Hospital and Toledo Children’s Hospital.

 525 South Main Street